Choi Soon-sil: 2016 South Korean political scandal

+Sentencing and imprisonment

 On 23 June 2017, the Seoul Central District Court found Choi guilty of charges of obstruction of duty by using her presidential ties to get her daughter admitted to Ewha Womans University and receive good grades, and sentenced her to three years of imprisonment.
 On 13 February 2018, the Seoul Central District Court found Choi guilty of charges of abuse of power, bribery, and interfering in government business, which extended her prison sentence by 20 years and ordered her to pay a fine of ₩18 billion (US$16.6 million).
+In February 2020, her 2018 sentence was reduced to 18 years for a total of 21 years imprisonment following a retrial.
+Choi appealed the ruling with the supreme court, which upheld the sentence with a ₩26.3 billion fine and confiscation of ₩6.3 billion in June 2020.

-In June 2020, while still incarcerated, Choi, now going by Choi Seo-won, published a personal memoir titled "Who Am I", in which she denied having influenced Park in any way, claiming that she only provided emotional support as an "invisible person" during her presidency, and that her conviction was part of a government plot against her.
+In June 2020, while still incarcerated, Choi, now going by Choi Seo-won, published a personal memoir titled "Who Am I", in which she denied having influenced Park in any way, claiming that she only provided emotional support as an "invisible person" during Park's presidency, with Choi maintaining that her own conviction was part of a government plot against Park.